bluczko/cvrp/README.md

 # CVRP Project
 Practical implementation of Constrained Vehicle Routing Problem.

-This is a students project for Systems Engineering course.
+This is a student project for Systems Engineering course.

 ## Installation